 Heady has spent the preseason battling for a spot in UK’s middle infield, along with sophomores Riley Mahan and Trey Miller, and newcomers Luke Becker and Zeke Lewis.
 With preseason All-America slugger JaVon Shelby switching to third base, there has been no shortage of competition for the vacant roles.

 “We have a lot of guys that can play all over the diamond, which is unique to have a team that has so many guys that can play anywhere,” Heady said.
 “We’ve done a good job this fall of trying out new positions, new places to play so that when it comes to game time and someone’s number gets called, it is not going to be a surprise, or have anyone caught off guard.
 We are going to be very versatile this spring and you might see some difference lineups out there.
 It will be a fun year and we are excited to go out and compete to the best of our abilities each and every day.”

 Now as a seasoned junior, who has seen the highs and lows in the nation’s best league, is prepared to help lead Kentucky back to the NCAA Tournament after a one-year hiatus.
 A big boost in that goal came in July, when right-handed weekend starters Dustin Beggs and Kyle Cody elected to postponed their professional careers to return to Kentucky for their senior years.

-“On the weekend, in the SEC, when you have those three guys on the mound (Zack Brown on Friday), we have a lot of confidence,” Heady said.
+“On the weekend, in the SEC, when you have those three guys on the mound (Zack Brown ), we have a lot of confidence,” Heady said.
 “They each have a great mound presence and you can count on them to go out and compete.
 It has been awesome playing behind those guys, especially last year.
 It is unusual that you get to play behind the same three guys on the weekend for another year.
 It is just a joy to be able to play with those guys and we are going to have a lot of success behind them this year.”